 In 2013, Johns Hopkins University researchers published the results of a study of 2,000 adults age 77 and older who were tracked to see how their brain function changed with time.
 After 6 years, the subjects who had significant hearing loss at the start of the study were 24 percent more likely to demonstrate a decline in cognitive function.

-On the more positive side of the coin, you can guess that by correcting hearing loss you can stave off dementia and other cognitive decline.
+On the more positive side of the coin, you can guess that by correcting hearing loss you can stave off dementia and other cognitive declines.
 This hypothesis was borne out in a recent French study that focused on 94 people, age 65 to 85, with profound hearing loss.